 - 1. Disconnect power to the awning. - 2.
 Disconnect the motor wires at the junction box or control box and pull the cable out. - 3.
+Remove the top screws holding the top cover.
+Rotate the top cover back and out of the way.
+If rotated back without obstructions, the top cover will disengage from the pivot rail and can be set aside. - 4.
 Use the manual override (refer to page 7) to over extend the awning.
-The arms should be extended completely, the canopy should be relaxed and the fabric slot of the roller tube should point up.
+The arms should be extended completely, the canopy should be relaxed and the fabric slot of the roller tube should point up. - 5.

-- 4. Remove the top screws holding the top cover.
-Rotate the top cover back and out of the way.
-If rotated back without obstructions, the top cover will disengage from the pivot rail and can be set aside. - 5.
 Remove the attaching screws for the end plate then carefully pull the end plate and motor partially out from the awning case. - 6.
 Remove the screws and nuts holding the motor to the end plate.
 Set the end plate aside.
-Note the orientation of the motor then pull the motor, crown and drive out of the roller tube. - Note: For the HS configuration: When the crown is removed the canopy edge with the polyrod will be exposed and extend past the roller tube. - 7.
-For HS configuration: Remove the crown from the old motor.
+Note the orientation of the motor then pull the motor, crown and drive out of the roller tube.

+Note: For the HS configuration: When the crown is removed the canopy edge with the polyrod will be exposed and extend past the roller tube.

+7. For HS configuration: Remove the crown from the old motor.
 This will be used with the new motor.
 The crowns are configuration specific.
+For 3.5" roller tubes, also remove the drive adaptor and save.